pop/elijahcaine.me/content/blog/working_remote/five_points_coffee_roaster.rst

 the second half at a table-for-two near an outlet because laptops need power.

-I'm new to this so I'm not comfortable difinitively saying that this is a good or bad place to work at.
+I'm new to this so I'm not comfortable definitively saying that this is a good or bad place to work at.
 I was able to get things done for four hours and only left because I was hungry and cheap.
 I wasn't pestered to leave at any point and they passed my *"Adequate Cup of Black Coffee"* test.
 The neighborhood is